klaftertief/email_newsletters/readme.md

 - the newsletter TEXT page
 - the recipients page

 In order to send Newsletters, you should have created a TEXT page and - optionally - an HTML page to display entries of this section as email content.
-These pages' URLs will have a dynamic portion used to specify the entry.
-Use {$param} syntax, e.g. {$id} or {$title}:
+Any pages are described using the page ID (which you will see in the page's "edit" URL in Symphony's backend) plus a *url-appendix* which may contain the above parameter syntax.

-- {$title} or similar: any field in the section (use the field handle)
+The *url-appendix* may contain {$param} syntax, e.g. {$id} or {$title} to describe dynamic portions of the page URL:

 - {$id}: the ID of the entry

-Any pages are described using the page ID (which you will see in the page's "edit" URL) plus a *url-appendix* which may contain the above parameter syntax.
+- {$title} or similar: any field in the section (use the field handle)

 HTTP redirects are followed.
 If '200 OK' is not found in the HTTP response headers, an error will be thrown and the sending process will be aborted.